jgy90/llm-debate-arena/README.md

 A web app where Claude and Gemini debate each other in real time.

+## Why This Project is Different

+**No API credits required.** Most AI projects require paid API keys, which charge per token and add up quickly.
+This project is built entirely on top of standard consumer subscriptions:

+- **Claude** is called via the Claude Code CLI — using your existing **Claude Pro plan** (the same $20/month subscription used for chatting), not the Anthropic API.
+- **Gemini** is driven by browser automation against the Gemini web UI — using your existing **Google One AI Plus plan**, not the Gemini API.

+If you already pay for Claude Pro and Google One AI Plus, you can run debates within your existing plan limits — at no additional cost.

 ## Overview

 - **Claude**: Called via Claude Code CLI (uses Pro plan quota — no API key required)